rbento/java-springboot-reactive-grpc-starter/README.md

 **Features**

 - A simple notepad data model.
-- Integration Tests for reactive endpoints.
+- Integration Tests for reactive endpoints:
     - InProcess Server and Channel to test endpoints in isolation.
-	- [TestContainers](https://java.testcontainers.org) module for testing data storage.
+	- [TestContainers](https://java.testcontainers.org) for integration testing with data storage.
-	- StepVerifier for Reactive endpoints assertions.
+	- StepVerifier for testing Reactive code.

 ### Requirements